-Ex-FBI lawyer faces sentencing for doctoring email in probe of Trump’s campaign
+Ex-FBI lawyer avoids prison after admitting he doctored email in investigation of Trump’s 2016 campaign

 “Had Kevin been personally motivated to harm President Trump, he would never have done any of those things,” Shur wrote.

 Prosecutors, however, cast Clinesmith’s actions as more nefarious, and advocated for a sentence “of incarceration that is at least between the middle and upper end” of what sentencing guidelines called for.
-In discussing whether Page was an FBI source with the FBI supervisor, they wrote, Clinesmith recognized that disclosing such a fact would be “a terrible footnote,” because it would mean the FBI had hid that in prior applications.
+In discussing whether Page was an FBI source with the FBI supervisor, they wrote, Clinesmith recognized that disclosing such a fact would be “a terrible footnote,” because it would mean the FBI had hid that information in prior applications.
 They wrote that Clinesmith’s misconduct had “fueled public distrust of the FBI and of the entire FISA program itself.”

+“The act of altering the email to change its meaning may seem simple and a momentary lapse of judgment on the part of the defendant, but the resulting harm is immeasurable,” Scarpelli said, adding that Clinesmith’s assertion that he genuinely believed Page was not a source was “fanciful.”

 In the wake of the Justice Department inspector general’s findings about Clinesmith, along with other significant errors in the applications to surveil Page, lawmakers have questioned whether the FBI should maintain its authority under the Foreign Intelligence Surveillance Act.
-Under pressure from the Foreign Intelligence Surveillance Court, the bureau has vowed reforms.
+Under pressure from the Foreign Intelligence Surveillance Court, the bureau has vowed and implemented reforms.
+Clinesmith apologized in court for imposing that “additional burden” on his former colleagues.

 “This Court’s sentence should be designed, in part, to send a powerful message to the community that this type of conduct — falsifying information to hide facts from a court — will not be tolerated,” prosecutors wrote.

-Shur wrote that Clinesmith’s career already is “in shambles,” as he has been unemployed for more than a year.
+Shur said that Clinesmith’s career already is “in shambles,” as he has been unemployed for more than a year and his case has received extensive public attention.
+Boasberg signaled that he was sympathetic to the costs Clinesmith already had paid, noting he went from being a government lawyer with no public profile to “standing in the eye of a media hurricane.”

 Durham’s investigation is ongoing, though it is unclear who beyond Clinesmith, if anyone, might face criminal exposure, or what public findings it may ultimately produce.
 In his final months as Trump’s attorney general, William P. Barr appointed Durham as a special counsel, giving him extra legal and political protection from being relieved of his assignment in the Biden administration.